Privacy Notice: Your information, your rights

 Data protection laws give individuals rights in respect of the personal information that we hold about you.
 These are:

-4. To ask for your information to be erased or removed.
-(This does not apply to an individual’s health or care record or for public health or scientific research reasons).
+- To ask for your information to be erased or removed (the right to erasure) (this does not apply to an individual’s health or care record or for public health or scientific research reasons).

 Also, your information is not processed overseas.